IdrisAdeyemi01/docu_scanner/README.md

 - No third-party library or package were used
 - The web and desktop environments were not prioritized for this submission.
 - CI / CD was not prioritized for this submission.
-- Flavors w not prioritized for this submission.
+- Flavors were not prioritized for this submission.
 - Analytics and Error Reporting was not prioritized for this submission.

 ### Setup Instructions